gr1310/MementoDesignPattern/README.md

 # Memento Design Pattern
 Memento is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation.

-## The Memento Design Pattern consists of following components
+## The Memento Design Pattern consists of the following components

 ### 1. Originator
 This is the object whose state you want to save and restore.